stellar/go/exp/services/recoverysigner/README.md

 Flags:
       --db-url string   Database URL (DB_URL) (default "postgres://localhost:5432/?sslmode=disable")

-Use "recoverysigner db [command] --help" for more information about a command.
 ```

 ## Usage: encryption-tink-keyset

-The format of the --encryption-kms-key-uri configuration option should conform to the format stated in [Google Tink](https://github.com/google/tink/blob/040ac621b3e9ff7a240b1e596a423a30d32f9013/docs/KEY-MANAGEMENT.md#key-management-systems).
 ```
 $ recoverysigner encryption-tink-keyset --help
 Run Tink keyset operations